open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

 ```

 ## Extensions
 Extensions are available primarily for tasks that do not involve processing telemetry
 data.
-Examples of extensions include health monitoring, service discovery, and
-data forwarding.
-Extensions are optional.

-The `extensions:` section is how extensions are configured.
+Extensions are configured in the `extensions:` section of the YAML configuration file.
 Many extensions
-come with default settings so simply specifying the name of the extension is
+come with their own default settings so simply specifying the name of the extension is
+enough to configure it.
+An example of such extensions is provided in the YAML script below (see `health_check:`).
-enough to configure it (for example, `health_check:`).
-If configuration is
-required or a user wants to change the default configuration then such
+If configuration is required or a user wants to change the default configuration then such
-configuration must be defined in this section.
-Configuration parameters
+configuration must be defined under the `extensions` section.
+The
-specified for which the extension provides a default configuration are
+default configuration parameters specified in the extensions are consequently overridden.
-overridden.

 > Configuring an extension does not enable it.
 Extensions are enabled within
 > the [service](#service) section.